The Daylight Award

 Additionally, the Award director accepts individual nominations from architects, researchers and other professionals for consideration by the jury for The Daylight Award.

-Nominations for 2022 were accepted until 30 September 2021.
 Nominations that do not result in the award are automatically carried over to the following year.
-The 2022 laureates will be announced on the UNESCO International Day of Light, 16 May 2022.

 Email address: nomination@thedaylightaward.com